node-migrator-bot/thimble/examples/documentation/docs/documentation.md

     thim.start(app);

-where `app` is an express server.
-This call will load the middleware into the server stack, move certain express layers (like `static`) to ensure thimble runs properly, and monkey-patch `res.render` to provide a transparent interface.
+In this example `app` is an express server.
+This call will configure the express to support thimble by loading the middleware into the server stack and monkey-patching `res.render` to provide a transparent interface.

+> Note: Thimble may move certain express middleware layers (like `static`) to ensure a proper runtime.